This guide talks about how to install Plex on Synology NAS, configuration and enforce HTTPS on portal.

 - If you follow this article to obtain and implement Let’s Encrypt certificate for your DSM, then you need to convert pem certificates files to P12 format.

-- Create a script file to do this job under /volume1/plex/scripts/SynoPlexP12Renew.sh
+- Create a script file to do this job under /volume1/plex/scripts/SynoPlexP12Renew.sh (Just download the script from github link and store it on NAS)

 - Modify the above scripts with customised folder directory. ‘script_folder=’